 Delegates are responsible for booking their own accommodation for this course.
+The Novotel Manchester Centre Hotel offers a discounted bed and breakfast rate for course attendees; please contact us for details.

 “The single most effective predictor of a newly identified child’s success is the meaningful and effective involvement of his or her parents and family.”
 (Yoshinaga-Itano, 2000)

-Consultant in Early Hearing Detection and Intervention and Family Centred Practice
+Consultant in Early Hearing Detection and Intervention

 Since her retirement from the role of National Programmes Lead for Antenatal and Newborn Screening for Public Health England in summer 2014, she has worked as an independent research and development consultant primarily in the field of Early Hearing Detection and Intervention and Family Support.